OliviaRodri/CEA_DEEP_LEARNING/README.md

   | **`Income`** | A binary variable created from the "Median Family Income" column.
 Categories are "Impoverished" if income is below $15,000 and "Not Impoverished" if income is above $15,000.  |

-Segment - III Target/Output variable =
+Segments - III and IV Target/Output variable =

   | **Target/Output** | **Description** |
   | :--- | :--- |